-8. An agricultural worker who-

-- (a) provides documentary evidence to an employer they have been awarded the main qualification or qualifications required for a level 4 apprenticeship, which must be relevant to their role in agriculture, in accordance with the apprenticeship framework, or have met the requirements of a level 4 or equivalent apprenticeship, from outside Wales, as specified in Schedule 4 which must be relevant to their role in agriculture, or - (b) has responsibilities including implementing management decisions independently or supervising staff, must be employed as a Senior Agricultural Worker Grade D.
+- 8. An agricultural worker who- - (a) provides documentary evidence to an employer that they have been awarded the main qualification or qualifications required for a level 4 apprenticeship, which must be relevant to their role in agriculture, in accordance with the apprenticeship framework, or have met the requirements of a level 4 or equivalent apprenticeship, from outside Wales, as specified in Tables A or B in Schedule 4 which must be relevant to their role in agriculture, or - (b) has responsibilities including implementing management decisions independently or supervising staff, must be employed as a Senior Agricultural Worker Grade D.